openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`RemoteWriteSpec` defines the settings for remote write storage.
+The `RemoteWriteSpec` resource defines the settings for remote write storage.

 #### Required
    - ` url `